 WHAT IS A COVER SONG?

 Covering a song means recording or performing a pre-existing song, usually one made famous by somebody else.
-There are covers of songs ranging from American Standards like “Summertime” and “Over the Rainbow” to more recent hits like Radiohead’s “Creep” and Passenger’s “Let Her Go.”
+There are covers of songs ranging from American Standards like “Summertime” and “Over the Rainbow” to more recent hits like Radiohead’s “Creep” (covered by Kina Grannis, for one) and Gnarls Barkley’s “Crazy” (covered by Daniela Andrade, who also covered “Creep”!)

 While you could cover songs that are obscure or even completely unknown, you’ll miss out on the audience appeal and name recognition that comes with a big hit.
 The large audience of people who have heard the original song and liked it might also be interested in hearing your interpretation of the song.
 That interpretation can sound similar to the original version or it can be very different, as you’ll see.